Monthly Archives: November 2024

 This is a list of things I want the current government to do in the period before January 20.
 Some of the list items have specific action items we can take to push for change.
 I’m updating the list as I hear or think of more ideas.
 See below for resources, more such lists, and updates about what is already being done.

 General Action Item: There’s a broad MoveOn petition urging President Biden to do everything he can to protect our rights and democracy.
-Consider joining the 46,000+ people who’ve signed it.
+Consider joining the 49,000+ people who’ve signed it.
+(Not clear when it goes to Biden.)

 My List